niluzhang/spring-playground/README.md

-This is a project on how to use spring-framework.<br/>
+This is a project on how to use spring-framework.
-spring version used in this project is 5.0.2-release.